cbelth/ATP-morphology/README.md

 ### Training on New Data

+Running ATP on new data is simple!
+All you need to do is create a list of tuples.
+Each tuple is an instance, and should be ordered `(lemma, inflection, features)`.
+The `lemma`, and `inflection` should be strings, and `features` a tuple of features, each of which should be included in the `feature_space`.
+Let's look at an example.

 Suppose we have a simple language with just four known lemmas: 'a', 'b', 'c', and 'd,' which oddly can be inflected as either nouns or verbs.

 Let's say that nouns are marked with a '-' suffix and verbs with a '+' suffix, with the exception of 'd', which takes '*' as a noun and '**' as a verb.